 With a Certificate 3 individual support degree, you can become a disability service officer, you can work as a residential care officer, disability support officer, residential care support worker, disability support worker, family support worker, and many more.

 You can study Cert 3 individual support in disability both online and in physical classes however those opting for the online course may have to spend more time on training/internship period.

-After you will earn a certificate 3 individual support in disability in Perth, you will enjoy the average salary of $37.60 per hour in Perth WA.
+After you will earn a Certificate 3 individual support in disability in Perth, you will enjoy an average salary of $37.60 per hour in Perth, WA.

 Certificate 3 individual support in aged care

 A Certificate 3 individual support in aged care teaches support workers to work primarily to maintain personal care and/or other activities of living for people in an aged care setting.
 The course has 14 units, where there are 10 core units and 4 elective units.

 You can study Certificate iii individual support aged care in both online and physical classes at your convenience.
 In fact, in Certificate 3, individual support in aged care, you will learn about supporting older people to maintain their independence, participating in the implementation of individualised plans, delivering care services using a palliative approach, and many more while being culturally aware and respectful practice.

 With a Certificate 3 individual support in aged care, you can become an accommodation support worker, home care assistant, in-home respite worker, personal care assistant, residential care worker, and many more.